UBC-MDS/programming-in-python-for-data-science/chapters/module2.md

 <choice id="1" >
 <opt text='<code>header</code>'>

-This labels your column names, not your row index labels.
+This specifies where your column names are located, not your row index labels.

 </opt>

 <opt text='<code>ncols</code>'>

-You may want to look over this before moving forward.
+This argument returns a selection of rows from the file.

 </opt>